sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 [^1]: ESDC currently recognizes 3 types of investment: assets, acquired services, and projects (see [ESDC's Guide to building a Business Case](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Guide%20to%20Building%20a%20Business%20Case.pdf))
 [^2]: Framework = a directive, a set of standards (e.g., reporting), and a set of procedures (e.g., manoeuvring governance)
 [^3]: The main areas of the CFO's domain expertise are Enterprise Project Management, Financial Management, and Investment Performance Management.
-[^4]: The main areas of the CIO's domain expertise are Project Managament Office, Release Management (and ITSM), IT Security, and Enterprise Architecture.
+[^4]: The main areas of the CIO's domain expertise are Project Management Office, Release Management (and ITSM), IT Security, and Enterprise Architecture.
 [^5]: See [this inventory]({{ site.baseurl }}/ITStrategy/ddd.html) of 38 known definitions from industry and government.
 [^6]: [MPIB](https://dialogue/grp/PEC-CEP/Committee%20Terms%20of%20Reference/MPIB%20-%20Major%20Projects%20and%20Investments%20Board%20(2).pdf) is a Tier 2 committee at ESDC chaired by the CFO.
 [^7]: cATOs are inspired by the [US Air Force's Platform One team](https://www.linkedin.com/feed/update/urn:li:share:6734861153765326848/), in the Chief Software Office.
 NIST and ITSG-33 do not have continuous types of controls.
 Will need to innovate while remaining in compliance.